ME3-HECM/mini-proj-amwLEE/README.md

 My program has been structured as follows:
 1. ```"main.c/h"```

-    ```#define _TESTING_MODE``` in the header file allows us to enter a "testing mode", which pretends that a day lasts 24 seconds.
+    The header file contains a useful line ```#define _TESTING_MODE``` which allows us to enter a "testing mode", where we pretend that a day lasts 24 seconds (instead of 24 hours).
+To switch back to the "normal mode", simply comment out this line ```// #define _TESTING_MODE```.
+We also configure our oscillators and windowed watchdog timer here.
+All other header files used in this project are included here too.

     The source file contains our main function.
+We start by manually inputting the date and time when the device is first programmed.
+The sunrise time on the day that the device is first programmed can also be manually inputted too if known, or left to the default timing of 07:00:00 if unknown.
+We then proceed to initialise all our hardware modules.
+The program then runs indefinitely in an infinite while loop (or more realistically, until the hardware fails).
+During each iteration:
+    - we check whether the sunrise/sunset flag has been toggled (by our high priority interrupt) and turn the street light off/on as required;
+    - we check whether the time flag has been toggled (by our low priority interrupt) and increment our time for every second that passes by;
+    - we switch off the street light from 1am-5am and disable the high priority interrupt (to prevent accidentally switching on the street light);
+    - we display the current hour in binary on the LED array.

 1. ```"dateandtime.c/h"```